GianCarloMilanese/bdgis_project/README.md

 Notebook 2.ipynb:

-Apply the FDR approach to temperature data to test linear trends.
+Apply the FDR approach to temperature data to test the significance linear trends.

+## Requirements

+Main requirements: numpy, xarray, pandas, cartopy, tqdm, matplotlib, statsmodels, ipywidgets

+(Ipywidgets is only required for the final interactive visualization in both notebooks.)

 ## References: